-WHOOP's Health Monitor calibrates to your individual baseline, and keeps you updated on your normal/average metrics.
-Additionally, Health Monitor sends you simple, color-coded displays to indicate when your vitals may be deviating from your typical baseline range (by highlighting abnormalities).
-With the exception of blood oxygen, WHOOP calculates all deviation thresholds by looking at the variance of an individual's personalized/baseline data.
+Health Monitor calibrates to your individual baseline and keeps you updated on your normal/average metrics.
+Additionally, Health Monitor sends you simple, color-coded displays to indicate when your vitals may be deviating from your typical baseline range by highlighting abnormalities.

-With the Health Monitor, you can also export your 30 or 180 day health data trends into a shareable/printable PDF health report - and share with your coach, trainer, Primary Care Physician (PCP) or general healthcare provider.
+With the Health Monitor, you can also export your 30 or 180-day health data trends into a shareable PDF health report to send to your coach, trainer, Primary Care Physician (PCP), or general healthcare provider.

-- NOTE: Health Reports begin generating immediately after the member starts using/wearing WHOOP.
+- Note: Health Reports begin generating immediately after the member starts using WHOOP.

-- Currently, the Health Report is only available for access in the mobile app.
+- Currently, the Health Report is only accessible in the mobile app.

-For Existing Members: (with at least 30 days of data in app)
+For existing members (with at least 30 days of data):

 Existing members will not have a calibration period for any metric besides Skin Temperature, which will also accrue after 7 days.